Punyaslok/sunrightnow/README.md

-# Unit Convertr
+# Sun, Right Now!

-A simple web app to convert between different unit systems
+A simple web app to visualize solar data using SunPy